BlenderCN-Org/AnimationPrepStudio-AvatarBuilder/readme.md

 ![Test Image 4](https://raw.githubusercontent.com/guiglass/AvatarBuilder/master/Documentation/builder.png)
 * First be sure that the `Blender Application` field points to the valid blender.exe installed on your PC (V2.79).
-* Then click the "Import Prop Model" button to locate the .blend file containing the model you would like to import.
+* Then click the "Import Avatar Model" button to locate the .blend file containing the model you would like to import.

 ![Test Image 4](https://raw.githubusercontent.com/guiglass/AvatarBuilder/master/Documentation/select.png)
 * The automation should do most of the work creating the assetbundle.